 Catch Cancer Early

 Everyone should get screened.
-Cancers are most treatable in their early stages.
-It is important to get screened for cancer early, even before you feel symptoms.
-By catching cancer when it is most treatable, you'll increase your chances of survival.
+It’s important to get screened for cancer early, even before you feel symptoms.
+By catching cancer when it is most treatable, you’ll increase your chances of beating it.

-Below are the guidelines for specific cancers that have a recommended screening.
-Talk to your doctor to know how your family and personal history affect these recommendations.
+View our guidelines for recommended cancer screening schedules.
+Talk to your doctor to learn how your family and personal history affect these recommendations.

 Other types of cancers do not have a set screening recommendation or test.
 It is important to talk with your primary care doctor about any changes or symptoms in your health.
-They can determine special or additional testing that may be needed.
+They can recommend special or additional testing.

 Find the latest cancer screening news and stories on Sanford Health News.